Argo is an

 neutrally buoyant at the "parking depth" pressure by having a density

 equal to the ambient pressure and a compressibility that is less than

 that of sea water.
-At present there are three models of profiling float
+At present there are several models of profiling float

-used extensively in Argo.
+used in Argo.
 All work in a similar fashion but differ

 somewhat in their design characteristics.
 At typically 10-day

 intervals, the floats pump fluid into an external bladder and rise to